richardschoen/iforgit/knowledge/STRSEUARC.md

 ```

 ### Copy the QPDA version of the STRSEUORIG command to STRSEU so we can use it temporarily while we work on building the new command
-Since we renamed the original versions of STRSEU above we need to create this version in QPDA so we can edit source members if needed before we put out replacement command in place.
+Since we renamed the original versions of STRSEU above we need to create this version of STRSEU in QPDA so we can edit any source members via SEU if needed before we put out replacement STRSEU command in place.
 ❗If you're using RDI or VS Code to edit the source you can probably skip this step
 ```
 CRTDUPOBJ OBJ(STRSEUORIG)